Below is almost everything I use and I shall try my best to keep on top of it.

 Adobe Lightroom – Used to edit and organise my library of images.

-Adobe Premier Pro – A great piece of editing software.
+Adobe Premiere Pro – A great piece of editing software.
 I probably utilise about 3% of what it is capable of.

-Photo Printer – I use a Canon Pixma Pro 10s.
-This produces amazing quality prints, up to A3 size and is very simple to calibrate, which means it’s easy to print what you see on the screen.
+Photo Printer – I use a Canon Pixma Pro 1000.
+This produces amazing quality prints, up to A2 size.
 Most of my Ltd Edition prints come from this machine.